I2Djs/pdf-frame/packages/pdf-frame-vue/README.md

 ## Introduction

-pdf-frame-vue is a vue.js component for rendering PDF/Canvas graphics.
-It employs an intuitive HTML-based syntax to define graphics, making it simple and easy for users to create and manage 2D graphical content using SVG-like tags.It is built on the i2djs framework.
+pdf-frame-vue is a vue.js component for rendering PDF/Canvas graphics on web.
+It supports an intuitive HTML-based syntax to define graphics, making it simple and easy for users to create and manage 2D graphical content.
+It is implemented on I2djs framework.

 ## Features